Answered By: Andrew Willan Last Updated: Apr 27, 2018 Views: 456

-The Journal Citation Reports database is part of the Web of Knowledge suite of databases, so if the journals are included in WoK, you should be able to find their impact factors.
-To use, within the JCR database click on Information for New Users first before searching.
+The Journal Citation Reports database is part of the Web of Science suite of databases, so if the journals are included in WoS, you should be able to find their impact factors.
+To use, within the JCR database click on Help first before searching.

 For any of the journals not listed in JCR similar journal citation/impact information can be found in the following databases:

 Although not the same as the impact factors provided in JCR, they may be useful for ranking the importance of journals.

 The Library also provides an introduction to journal impact through the following guides and presentations:

 - Introduction to Journal Bibliometrics / Research Impact

 - Using Bibliometrics / Research Impact in the SCOPUS platform

 Also see the journal impact / bibliometrics support pages in our Researcher Library Guide.